 Here are some tips to shorten and make the most of your commute:

-- Mix up your commute options.
 If you’re looking to save money and spruce up your commute experience, you might try a mix-and-match approach.
 For instance, if you’re not too excited about using public transport but you’d like to save some money on fuel, you might split your time between driving and using public transport.
 Simply having a variable commute schedule can also break up the monotony of travelling to work.

-- Consider travel options outside of peak time.
 Peak time is to blame for many cities’ long commute times.
 Everywhere from Los Angeles to Melbourne, it can seem like peak time traffic is just par for the course.
 But it doesn’t have to be!

 Perhaps you can make a plan to leave the house earlier and fit in an hour at a gym near the office or your favourite coffee shop.
 You’ll love the added productivity in the quiet morning hours.